 Goodwill

-The Company reviews goodwill for impairment annually (as of November 30) and whenever triggering events or changes in circumstances indicate its carrying value may not be recoverable.
+The Company reviews goodwill for impairment annually (in the fourth quarter) and whenever triggering events or changes in circumstances indicate its carrying value may not be recoverable.
 Goodwill is tested for impairment using a fair value approach at the reporting unit level.
 A reporting unit is the operating segment, or a business one level below that operating segment if discrete financial information is prepared and regularly reviewed by segment management.
 However, components are aggregated as a single reporting unit if they have similar economic characteristics.

 Intangible Assets